kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/sapiens.jpg
     alt: "Sapiens: A Brief History of Humankind"
     title: "Sapiens: A Brief History of Humankind by Yuval Noah Harari "
-    text: "How Homo Sapiens became the most dominant species on the planet Earth?
+    excerpt: "How Homo Sapiens became the most dominant species on the planet Earth?
 What happened to other human species that lived on planet Earth alongside Home Sapiens?
 Why do we live in the most peaceful time of human history?
 Yuval Noah Harari masterfully covers these and other questions about the history of humankind in his book.
 If you like Sapiens, I would suggest checking his other book, [\"Home Deus\"](https://amzn.to/3KdUvIg), where he is trying to predict how humans would evolve and what the future holds for us."
     url: "https://amzn.to/3Lk539S"
     btn_label: "Amazon"
     btn_class: "btn--primary"